object-code/pollinate/README.md

 a set of files and store them on GitHub.
 When you decide to use them later you can **pollinate** them using an object of data.

+All templates are parsed with [Nunjucks](http://mozilla.github.io/nunjucks/)

 #### The `Flower`

 The `Flower` is a GitHub repository which holds all of the files.
 Any file can can be passed through a template engine using the supplied data.
 Some files like the original README may need to go, and maybe a new templated README will need to take its place.
 The `Flower` also supplies its own default data object.

 #### The `Pollen`